Amazon Prime Video. At times it feels like the Luigi to Netflix’s Mario but, like Luigi, some see it as the superior option.

 Unfortunately, if you're on a mobile device, this doesn't show up at all.

-Much like finding 4K content, it’s a bit trial-and-error - clicking on shows to see if they come up with the HDR or Dolby Vision symbol seems the best way to find out.
+Much like finding 4K content, it’s a case of trial and error.
+Clicking on shows to see if they come up with the HDR or Dolby Vision symbol seems the best way to find out.

 Sometimes you might want to enjoy the sound of silence, so you flick on the subtitles.
 To do that, press the up arrow on a smart television remote and navigate to the ‘Closed Captioning’ icon, or use the options button on an Amazon Fire remote.
 In the mobile app, simply tap the dialogue box in the top right corner while watching.